Is Following your Dreams Something that Can Actually Be Done? Where’s the road??!

 Working the Plan

 Now comes what I consider the hard part because it requires action.
 You have to actually DO what you have planned out.
+This is where you start to follow your dreams instead of just planning.
 For our example goal, this means that I have to actually go open that savings account tomorrow.
 If you are following your dreams, you have to make them a priority.
 Treat that $34 like a bill that you HAVE to pay.
 You would not just let a bill sit out and only pay it if it was convenient, would you?
 Bills don’t work like that.
 The electric company is not going to be very understanding if you tell them, “I just didn’t feel like paying my bill this month, I’ll pay next month if I’m in the mood.”

 I will tell you a secret about working the plan when you are following your dreams: that first step is the hardest.
 After you have been putting away that $34/paycheck for 6 months you probably won’t notice it that much.
 It only takes 21 days to form a habit.
 Progress begets progress.
 Starting to work the plan is the hardest step in this whole process.